katurn1/Predicting_Income_Classification/README.md

 All of the standout negative coefficients fall under 'Marital Status' (single people).
 What this is saying is that being single will decrease the the probability that one will make 50k by or up to 40%.

-**Recomedation**- 'Grow Smart' should look into strategies for targeting/ helping individuals that are single within the 'Marital Status' category.
+**Recommendationn**- 'Grow Smart' should look into strategies for targeting/ helping individuals that are single within the 'Marital Status' category.

 ## Modeling Results
 I tried several types of models.
 Scaled data and used grid search to optimize hyper-parameters for Logistic Regression and implemented a Train, Validate, Test Split: 60/20/20